What is the state of Hanford’s groundwater today?

 Does Hanford's groundwater affect the Columbia River?

-Some radioactive and hazardous contaminants from the 100, 200, and 300 areas enter the Columbia River today.
-This contamination resulted from huge amounts of waste water being discharged to cribs, ditches, and ponds during Hanford operations.
-In fact, so much waste water was dumped that it raised the water table about 75 feet and created above-ground lakes in the 200 Area.
+Some radioactive and hazardous contaminants from the 100, 200, and 300 areas enter the Columbia River.
+Contamination resulted from huge amounts of waste water being discharged to cribs, ditches, and ponds during Hanford operations.
 However, the amounts of contamination currently reaching the Columbia are very small and are immediately diluted once the groundwater enters the river.

 What about in the future?